 Learning Goals and Objectives

 The Huntsman School has seven undergraduate majors: accounting, business administration, economics, finance, international business, management information systems, and marketing.
 All undergraduate business majors (excludes economics) share a common set of learning goals and objectives which can be viewed by clicking the goals listed below.
-In addition to this common set of learning goals and objectives, the undergraduate accounting program has a set of accounting specific learning goals and objectives, which can be assessed on the Undergraduate Accounting Program assessment page.
-The Undergraduate Economics Program, which is not a business oriented program also has it's own set of goals and objectives, accessed via Undergraduate Economics Program page.
+In addition to this common set of learning goals and objectives, the undergraduate accounting program has a set of accounting specific learning goals and objectives, details of which can be found on the Undergraduate Accounting Program assessment page.
+The Undergraduate Economics Program, which is not a business oriented program, also has a set of goals and objectives, that can be found on the Undergraduate Economics Program page.

 (*Denotes a recently revised or new objective and/or measurement method that is currently being evaluated.
 Results will be provided in the Outcomes Data as they become available.)

 L1.1 Students will demonstrate a foundational understanding of financial measurement, reporting, and analysis.

 L1.2 Students will demonstrate a foundational understanding of consumer markets and delivery systems used to serve them.

 L1.3* Students will develop a foundational understanding of the role of human capital in organizations.